Business Manager | Human Resources

 504 940 2986

-Rachel Dubret obtained a B.S. in Business from the University of New Orleans with a focus on Hotels, Restaurants, and Tourism and a specialization in Event Coordination.
+Rachel Held obtained a B.S. in Business from the University of New Orleans with a focus on Hotels, Restaurants, and Tourism and a specialization in Event Coordination.
 Rachel serves on the NACE (National Association for Catering and Events) New Orleans Membership Engagement Committee, and she’s involved with Stonewall Sports New Orleans, Children’s Hospital, and many more organizations.
-Rachel enjoys spending time with her fiancee (soon to be wife!), Paige, along with their two miniature dachshunds, Rex and Nyx.
+Rachel enjoys spending time with her wife, Paige, and their two miniature dachshunds, Rex and Nyx.
 In her spare time, she enjoys supporting local coffee shops, exploring the vibrant New Orleans restaurant scene, blogging and all things Disney!

 Director of Finance and Operations